mikependon/RepoDB/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a Bug
-about: Reporting an issue or a bug.
+about: Report an issue or a bug.
-title: ''
+title: 'Bug: Title of your bug'
-labels: ''
+labels: bug
-assignees: ''
+assignees: mikependon

 ---

 ### Bug Description

 A clear and concise description of what the issue is.
-If the issue is a bug, please give us the details below for fast replication and resolution.
+Please give us the details below for fast replication and resolution.
 The more informative the more weight to be fixed ASAP.

 **Exception Message:**